 Gladiator (2000): Aside from the 1952, 1969, and 2005 Best Picture winners, few movies are considered as undeserving of their Oscar statuettes as “Gladiator.”
 Frankly, I don’t understand the hate.
 The year 2000 had two other strong contenders for the top prize in “Traffic” and “Crouching Tiger, Hidden Dragon,” but “Gladiator,” despite director Ridley Scott’s over-reliance on CGI and choppy camerawork to heighten the action scenes, is a still-fun throwback to “Spartacus,” “Ben-Hur,” and other “swords-and-sandals” epics of a bygone age.
 And Russell Crowe, who won Best Actor despite the fact that he didn’t play a paraplegic, substance abuser, or person of historical importance, was simply terrific in the role, and at the top of his career.
 His Maximus never existed…but Crowe makes us wish he did.

-A Beautiful Mind (2001): Russell Crowe again, a Best Actor nominee for the third year in a row, this time playing Nobel Prize-winning mathematician John Nash, who may or may not have been an NSA code breaker and whose brilliant mind was often overtaken by extreme schizophrenia.
+A Beautiful Mind (2001): Russell Crowe again, a Best Actor nominee for the third year in a row, this time plays Nobel Prize-winning mathematician John Nash, who may or may not have been an NSA code breaker and whose brilliant mind was often overtaken by extreme schizophrenia.
 There is nothing inherently wrong with Ron Howard’s well-acted dramatization of actual events, aside from the usual biopic problem of playing hard and loose with the facts (hey, even “Lawrence of Arabia” did it!).
 Somehow, though, this movie bores me, which is the most grievous crime that a screen biopic can be accused of.

 Chicago (2002): This lively musical, fun but too stagey, brought home an Oscar not just for Best Picture but also for Best Supporting Actress Catherine Zeta-Jones, one of four actors nominated for their work here, in which femme fatales (including Zeta-Jones and lead Renée Zellweger) become celebrities courtesy of their media-friendly lawyer, Billy Flynn (a sensational Richard Gere).
 Looking back 15 years, many cinephiles are of the opinion that “Chicago’s” Best Picture was a consolation prize for the more imaginative “Moulin Rouge!” one year earlier.
 Ultimately, neither musical seems likely to join the pantheon of great musicals like “West Side Story” and “The Sound of Music.”
 The bigger slight was failing to nominate Gere, in the best performance of his career, for Best Actor.